devloper-gazi/Adaptive-AI-ML-Control-Framework/README.md

 - 🔢 KaTeX

 ## ▶️ Usage

-Simply open `index.html` in a modern browser to begin exploration.
+Demo [the live demonstration](https://devloper-gazi.github.io/Adaptive-AI-ML-Control-Framework/) in a modern browser to begin exploration, or clone the repository and launch `index.html` locally.

 ## 📜 Licence
 MIT Licence – free for academic and educational use.